 Episodes focusing on Mulder’s quest to discover the truth about extraterrestrials and the government’s involvement in covering it up would fill the gaps between Monster of the Week adventures.
 The search for the truth resulted in the famous line from the series, “Trust No One.”
 Our beloved agents frequently found themselves up against strong men in government, some of whom attempted to shut down The X-Files and others who directly put them in danger.
 On the other hand, Scully initially urges Mulder to abandon these interests out of worry for his safety.
 However, her determination to battle back against these dark men grew stronger when these dark figures put her family in danger.

 The X-Files’ unique storytelling style and unpredictable nature have kept it relevant for almost 30 years.
+The show produced two X-Files Movies, The X-files Fight The Future and The X-Files I Want To Believe as well as various spin-offs.
 Of course, the show’s success produced many copycat shows in its wake.
 Still, none compare to the absolute madness that graced our television screens for over 200 episodes.

 After The X-Files